thwill1000/mmb4l/README.md

 Exits MMB4L returning an optional exit code (default 0) to the shell.
  * The exit code should be between 0 and 255.
  * A value of 0 indicates success and a value of 1 indicates a general error.
- * Linux has no hard standard for other values, but for some guidance see:
+ * Linux has no hard standard for other values, but for guidance see:
      * [Advanced Bash Scripting Guide](https://tldp.org/LDP/abs/html/exitcodes.html)
      * [sysexits - FreeBSD](https://www.freebsd.org/cgi/man.cgi?query=sysexits&apropos=0&sektion=0&manpath=FreeBSD+4.3-RELEASE&format=html)